-Flying through weather extremes, rough seas, unfriendly Russians and towering icebergs, the “Chicago” was one of two World Cruisers to circumnavigate the globe.
+Flying through weather extremes, rough seas, angry Russians and towering icebergs, the “Chicago” was one of two Douglas World Cruisers to circumnavigate the globe.

 The World Cruiser “Chicago” was piloted by Lt.
 Lowell Smith and Lt.
 Leslie Arnold.
 With all the unexpected problems along the way, they had to be ready for anything.
 As Smith later recalled: “The icy hand of Failure tried to claw us down when our motor-driven fuel pump quit on us near Icy Tickle, Labrador.
 Five minutes later our wind-driven pump also gave out.
 Les then laid hold of the handle on the emergency pump and pumped it for dear life.”
 For the next 3 hours Les Arnold worked the wobble pump by hand without a break.
 When one arm went numb, he used the other hand to continue pumping until they reached safe harbor.

-The Cruisers made stops at Saigon – Rangoon – Calcutta – Baghdad – Budapest – Vienna – and Paris, where they flew around the Eiffel Tower before landing and spending the night in the French capital.
+The Cruisers made stops at Saigon – Rangoon – Calcutta – Baghdad – Budapest – Vienna – and Paris, where they circled the Eiffel Tower before landing and spending the night in the French capital.
+The American aviators were guests of honor at the Folies Bergere – but all 6 exhausted crew members fell asleep during a performance by the famed can-can dancers.
 Next stop was London where they were again celebrated with royal receptions and formal dinners.
 Next challenge – the Atlantic.

 While over the Atlantic en route to Iceland, the “Boston” lost all oil pressure and the crew was forced to make a sea landing.
-Luckily, the “Chicago” saw this and went in search of a boat to help the downed crew.
+Luckily, the “Chicago” saw this and went in search of a boat to help the downed aircraft.
 The “Chicago” crew found the U.S. cruiser “Richmond” and after three message bag drops, help was on the way.
-They rescued the crew and the “Boston” was taken in tow but, by nightfall, high seas broke up the aircraft and it sank.
+They rescued the crew and the “Boston” was taken in tow but, by nightfall, high seas broke up the aircraft and it sank in deep water.

 CLICK TO ENLARGE!“Chicago” and “New Orleans”